TheDingodile/thedingodile.github.io/_posts/2023-03-24-Tenderloin.markdown

 **Where, why and when?**

 According to [wikipedia](https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco) the street “Turk street” is particularly infested.
 In this next plot, we shall see how the distribution of drug-crimes varies inside Tenderloin.
-In addition, we show this visualization from 2008, where the drug-crimes were at its highest, till recent time.
+In addition, we show this visualization from 2008, where the drug-crimes were at its highest, till as recent time as possible (2017).

 ![please work2](/drugcrimes.jpg)
-It seems in 2008 drug incidents were just everywhere and that a big change has happened since then.
-In addition, it seems the northern and eastern part of Tenderloin has been almost cleared.
-As wikipedia claims, the drug-incidents now mostly happen on the infamous “Turk Street” and nearby.
+In 2008 the drug incidents were just everywhere and at a large scale.
+A lot has happened since then.
+The northern and eastern part of Tenderloin has been almost cleared for drug incidents.
+As wikipedia claims, the incidents now mostly happen on the infamous “Turk Street” and nearby.
 A full visualization over all the years can be seen [here](https://thedingodile.github.io/TimeHeatmap.html).

 Finally, to further analyze this change over time, also in comparison to the rest of SF, we choose to include a plot that contains all this information.
 (Use third plot).